timsong-cpp/papers/1964_casting_convertible_to_bool/casting_convertible_to_bool.md

 ## Unreasonable burden for implementers and users
 The benefit conferred by the choice of `convertible_to<bool>` is that it enables certain highly questionable types to be returned from predicates and comparisons - overloading `operator&&` and `operator||` is universally recommended against due to such overloads not having the built-in operator's short-circuit semantics.
 But the costs imposed are substantial enough to be unreasonable when measured against the minimal benefit it confers:

 - Implementations, as well as generic code authors using standard library concepts, must now perform `bool` casts for correctness.
 The fact that these casts are only _sometimes_ required compounds the problem.
 - It's unclear how many will actually do so, given the unnatural verbosity of these casts, and the lack of these questionable types in the wild.
 In LWG discussion, at least one major implementation stated that they have never received a user complaint for not supporting such types, even as they added support for overloaded address-of and comma operators.
-The lack of such types in the wild also makes it easy to overlook the need for casting and difficult to test.
+The lack of such types in the wild also makes it easy to overlook the need for casting and difficult to test for missing casts.
-- It is very common for authors of concrete iterators in partcular to just specify the iterator concept (or named requirement) supported.
+- It is very common for authors of concrete iterators in particular to just specify the iterator concept (or named requirement) supported.
 The standard itself does so for the iterators of containers, as well as things like `filesystem::directory_iterator`.
   Without further changes in the library specification, _users_ would be required to cast the result of comparing two `vector<int>::iterator` to `bool`, which is obviously untenable.
 Similarly, authors of concrete iterators will need to